Junior college (Singapore): History of JCs

-Admissions and matriculation
+Admissions

 Junior colleges accept students based on their "L1R5" aggregate grading attained in the Singapore-Cambridge GCE Ordinary Level examination.
 The term L1R5 refers to the aggregate scores attained from the individual subject grades of a first language and five relevant content subjects in the examination.
 A raw L1R5 score of 20 points or less must be attained for a student to gain admission to a junior college.
+Lower aggregate is considered better, i e.
+7 aggregate score is better than aggregate score 10.
 There are two ways to be admitted into a junior college: either through the traditional Joint Admissions Exercise (JAE) or through the less common Direct School Admission (DSA).

 Joint Admission Exercise (JAE)

 The Joint Admission Exercise (JAE) is an admission exercise for Singapore-Cambridge GCE Ordinary Level result holders to gain admission to post-secondary institutes, namely junior colleges, centralised institutes, polytechnics and institutes of technical education.

 Integrated Programme (IP)

 The Integrated Programme (IP) is a 6-year programme that allows students who perform well in the Primary School Leaving Examination (PSLE) to skip the Singapore-Cambridge GCE Ordinary Level (O-level) examination, and proceed directly to a Junior College to sit for the Singapore-Cambridge GCE Advanced Level (A-level) examination, International Baccalaureate Diploma (IB), or an equivalent examination, after 6 years.
 Depending on which IP school they enter, the student may either study for 6 years within the same school which functions as both a secondary school and junior college, or study for 4 years in a secondary school before moving to a separate but affiliated junior college for the next 2 years.